Hook formulas for skew shapes III. Multivariate and product formulas: Final remarks

 \begin{conj} In the notation above, for \ts $\pi = \LAM(a,c,d,m)$, we have:

 \end{conj}

-A special case \ts $\pi = \LAM(a,c,d,0)$ \ts is the (conjugated) \emph{truncated rectangle shape}, and was established by the third author using a different technique~\cite{Pan} and later in \cite[Cor.
+See Figure~\ref{fig:acdm-shshape} for an illustration of the cells of the shifted shape $\lambda$ whose hook-lengths appear in the conjectured formula above.
+The special case \ts $\pi = \LAM(a,c,d,0)$ \ts is the (conjugated) \emph{truncated rectangle shape}, and was established by the third author using a different technique~\cite{Pan} and later in \cite[Cor.
 4.6]{KO} by yet again different methods.
-In particular, for \ts $\pi = \LAM(a,c,0,0)$, we obtain the product formula shifted reverse hook in the example above.
+In particular, for \ts $\pi = \LAM(a,c,0,0)$, we obtain the product formula for shifted reverse hook in the example above.
 This both lends support to the conjecture and explains its appearance, which seemed out of place until now, see~\cite{AR}.